AnnieCannons/countries-app-instructions/version-0/README.md

 1. Fork the [countries-app-fall-2025 repo](https://github.com/AnnieCannons/countries-app-fall-2025/tree/main).
 Use this [fork and clone guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.55gk3qetux2a#heading=h.wbbot8ebr58a) to help you.
 2. Open up the Terminal on your computer.
 3. Clone your forked `countries-app-fall-2025` Github repo into your `dev` folder.
-4. `cd` into your newly cloned `countries-app-fall-2025` folder.
-5. Run `ls`, which stands for "list".
-This command lists all the current files and folders in your current folder.
-You should see `version-0` as one of the folders listed.
-6. Open up the `version-0` folder in VS Code.
-Time to start coding!
+4. Your newly cloned `countries-app-fall-2025` folder contains a `version-0` folder.
+Open up the `version-0` folder in VS Code.

 ### Set up files & folder structure
 1. In the `src` folder, create a `pages` folder and a `components` folder